What Is Strong Coffee?

 6.Standard Espresso extraction ratio 15g of coffee yielding 30ml of espresso

-7.Most importantly, contact your local Roastery if you are unhappy with the flavour.
-The speciality coffee roaster needs to be able to assist to ensure that you get the best out of your daily caffeine fix.
+7.Most importantly, speak to your local coffee roaster.
+We are here to ensure that you get the best out of your daily caffeine fix.